High Court Registry closure

 The High Court is the highest court in the Australian judicial system.
-It was established in 1901 by Section 71 of the Constitution.
+It was established in 1903, as envisaged s 71 of the Constitution.

 The functions of the High Court are to interpret and apply the law of Australia; to decide cases of special federal significance including challenges to the constitutional validity of laws and to hear appeals, by special leave, from Federal, State and Territory courts.